arhabhasan/movie_recommendation_project/README.md

 ---

 ## Conclusions
-1. Utilized web scraping, relational databases, machine learning, data pre-processing, and web application deployment for creating a personalized movie recommender.
+1. Utilized web scraping, relational databases, machine learning, data preprocessing, and web application deployment for creating a personalized movie recommender.
 2. Highlighted critical factors influencing movie ratings, genre trends, and the effectiveness of personalized recommendations.
-3. Identified future opportunities for further research and integration with Pyspark Streaming for real-time data updates.
+3. Identified future opportunities for further research and integration with PySpark Streaming for real-time data updates.

 ---

 ## Limitations
 1. **Dependency on Rotten Tomatoes:** This project relies heavily on data from Rotten Tomatoes and the `rottentomatoes-python` library.
 Any changes to the website's structure or restrictions on data access could impact the functionality of our recommendation system.
 2. **Single Data Source:** The current implementation uses only Rotten Tomatoes for movie data.
 Expanding the data sources to include other movie review sites like IMDb and Metacritic could enhance the recommendation system's accuracy and reliability.
-3. **Limited Features:** Our model currently uses a fixed set of features (e.g., genre, cast, ratings).
-Incorporating additional data points like user watch history, viewing context (e.g., time of day), and social media trends could improve personalization.
-4. **Static Data:** The dataset is static and not updated in real-time.
-Implementing a real-time data ingestion pipeline could ensure the recommendations remain current and relevant.
-5. **Scalability:** While SQLite is suitable for small-scale projects, migrating to a more robust database system like PostgreSQL or MongoDB might be necessary for handling larger datasets and more extensive user bases.

 ---